Alipay: History

 In 2015, Alipay's parent company was re-branded as Ant Financial Services Group.

 In 2017, Alipay unveiled their facial recognition payment service.

 In 2020, Alipay upgraded from a payment financial instrument to an open platform for digital life.

 In 2021, the mandate by the Ministry of Industry and Information Technology (MIIT) to open up the "walled garden" ecosystems of the major tech companies has led to the introduction of interoperability of payment QR codes of Alipay and competing WeChat Pay and UnionPay's Cloud QuickPass platforms.

+In response to the increase in Alipay's payment volume due to use on Alibaba's e-commerce sites and others, Chinese regulators introduced new rules in 2020.
+The new rules focused on Alipay because the payment volume exploded due to its use on Alibaba's e-commerce sites and other platforms.
+By the second quarter in 2020, Alipay held 55.6% of China's third party mobile payment market.
+The People's Bank of China made rules that required payment firms to place money with regulators and anti-monopoly reviews would be triggered if the amount exceeded 50% market share.
+The rules included that the People's Bank of China mandate an online-payment clearing route through the NetsUnion Clearing Corporation, a centralized, state-overseen clearing body, and that unused consumer funds be held by a third-party payment provider in a non-interest-bearing account.
+These measures increased transparency and reduced systemic risk.

+When Alipay operates outside of China, it must comply with local financial regulations, which may treat specific functions such as money-market funds or investment-linked products.
+In Singapore, such services may require prior authorization from securities or financial-services regulators before they can be offered to residents.